Use of Social Media Sites by Social Care and Safeguarding Staff

 It should not be assumed that privacy settings will prevent information reaching a wider audience than that intended.

-Inappropriate social media postings from personal accounts have led to Health and Care Professions Council (HCPC) proceedings against professionals.
+It should be noted that inappropriate social media postings from personal accounts have in the past led to Health and Care Professions Council (HCPC) proceedings against professionals.

 - Think before you post.
 Assume that what you post could be shared and read by anyone;